Bike Touring 101

 - You may not enjoy the trip

-It’s great during short tours or long tours for people who have a stream of money.
+It’s great during short tours or long tours by bike for people who have a stream of money.
 That’s why it’s called credit card touring.

 You don’t have to carry anything except bare essentials: spare clothes and personal items.